Role of Social Media at Workplace

 Coworkers can use social media to interact with one another and build better relationships.
 A stronger relationship among employees leads to more cohesive and productive work teams.

-Social media is an easy way to encourage communication between employees and help to share ideas and increase engagement both while at work and at home.
+Social media is an easy way to encourage communication between employees, help share ideas, and increase engagement at work and home.

-Because social media is accessible almost anywhere, your staff is able to interact with one another even when not at work.
+Because social media is accessible almost anywhere, your staff can interact with one another even when not at work.
 The ability to interact outside of work will help boost employee morale and engagement.
-Your work teams, especially, could improve as they grow closer together.
+Your work teams, significantly could improve as they grow closer together.

 5- Enhance Information and Knowledge

-Similar to number three on this list, employees can use social media as a form of communication to discover and deliver job-related information.
-Social media in the workplace is another avenue for workers to find information that is relevant to the job or discover new information they can apply while on their job.
+Similar to number three on this list, employees can use social media to discover and deliver job-related information.
+Social media in the workplace is another avenue for workers to find relevant information or learn new information they can apply while on their job.

 It is also a way for your employees to spread information about your company.
 This transmission of information can help with brand awareness and open up new recruiting and business opportunities.